 Financial Aid Funding is Critical.
 Many working adults yearn to return to school to gain skills for new careers that provide a better life for themselves and their families.
 In addition to tuition, adult students must pay for books, rent, bills, childcare, and transportation.

 For most working adults, financial aid is the only way to return to school.
 Thousands of Illinois workers rely on Monetary Award Program (MAP) grants.
-Nationally, nearly 10 million students receive needed Pell grants every year.
+Nationally, over 7 million students receive needed Pell Grants every year.
 Yet in the face of state and federal budget shortfalls, financial aid programs like MAP and Pell are chronically underfunded and constantly threatened by budget cuts.

 - We helped win tens of millions of dollars of vital student assistance, making college more accessible to more than 200,000 low-income Illinois students.